amiaopensource/lenticular/lenticular/README.md

 ```
-modified frameCropper 2018-02-16 alpha
+modified frameCropper 2018-02-18 alpha
   crop center part of RGB frames

-ERROR: Too few arguments.

 frameCropper 'width' 'height' 'inputBaseName' 'startNo' 'endNo' 'outputDir'
 ```

 ---

-## Licence and Disclaimer
+## Copyright, Licence and Disclaimer

-The current maintainer is [Reto Kromer](https://github.com/retokromer).
+Copyright (c) 2012 Joakim Reuteler
+Copyright (c) 2018 AMIA Open Source

-This work is released under a [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) Licence.
+The program is released under a [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html) Licence and the documentation is released under a [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) Licence.

 This work is provided «as is» without warranty or support of any kind.